Central Montana Transportation Study logo

 Overview

-The study covers a broad area within Central Montana, with specific focus on the Great Falls and Lewistown areas as well as MDT’s on-system routes providing access to United States Air Force (USAF) missile silos.
-A total of 15 counties are located within the study area, including Broadwater, Cascade, Choteau, Fergus, Golden Valley, Judith Basin, Lewis and Clark, Liberty, Meagher, Musselshell, Petroleum, Pondera, Teton, Toole, and Wheatland Counties.
+The study covers a broad area within Central Montana, with specific focus on the Great Falls and Lewistown areas as well as MDT’s on-system routes within nine counties, including Cascade, Choteau, Fergus, Judith Basin, Lewis and Clark, Pondera, Teton, Toole, and Wheatland Counties.

 In addition to evaluations encompassing the entire study area, multiple subcomponents will be focused on subareas of study.
 These include:

-• Lewistown Subarea Analysis: MDT on-system routes within the urban boundary
+• Lewistown Subarea Analysis: MDT on-system routes and local routes within the urban boundary

 • Great Falls Subarea Analysis: MDT on-system routes within the Metropolitan Planning Organization (MPO) planning area